top of page

 Directions: Enter “Naharayim at Gesher” into Waze and click on “נהריים בגשר.”

-Time: The tour lasts about 1½ hours.
+Time: A tour lasts about 1½ hours.

 Admission details: The site is open Sunday to Thursday 9.00 a.m. to 4 p.m., Friday 9.00 a.m. to 2.00 p.m. and Saturday and holidays 11.00 a.m. to 4.00 p.m.
-Viewing the site within the context of a tour is advisable.
+Viewing the site in the context of a tour is advisable rather than on one’s own.
 They take place at 11.00 a.m. and 12.30 p.m. on weekdays.
-Admission is 39 nis, and 35 nis for children 5-13 years and seniors.
-But call 04-675 2685 to check on prices, tours and their availability in English.
+There is an admission charge.
+Call 04-675 2685 to check on the times of tours and their availability in English.
 This is their website.

 Roman bridge.jpeg